deanwampler/spark-scala-tutorial/README.markdown

 Working in *local mode* makes it easy to edit, test, run, and debug applications quickly.
 Then, running them in a cluster provides more real-world testing and finally production scalability and resiliency.

-We will build and run the examples and exercises using [SBT](http://www.scala-sbt.org/download.html) or [Typesafe Activator](http://typesafe.com/activator), which includes a web-based UI and the SBT command-line interface.
+We will build and run the examples and exercises using [SBT](http://www.scala-sbt.org/download.html) or [Lightbend Activator](http://lightbend.com/activator), which includes a web-based UI and the SBT command-line interface.

-[Activator](https://typesafe.com/activator) is part of the [Typesafe Reactive Platform](https://typesafe.com/platform/getstarted).
+[Activator](https://lightbend.com/activator) is part of the [Lightbend Reactive Platform](https://lightbend.com/platform/getstarted).
 It is a web-based environment for finding and using example templates for many different JVM-based toolkits and example applications.
 Once you've loaded one or more templates, you can browse and build the code, then run the tests and the application itself.
 This *Spark Workshop* is one example.

 You'll need either Activator or SBT installed.

-If you are not *already* viewing this workshop in Activator, install it by following the instructions on the [get started](https://typesafe.com/platform/getstarted) page.
+If you are not *already* viewing this tutorial in Activator, install it by following the instructions on the [get started](https://lightbend.com/platform/getstarted) page.
 After installing it, add the installation directory to your `PATH` or define the environment variable `ACTIVATOR_HOME` (MacOS, Linux, or Cygwin only).

 > **NOTE:** If you use Activator, version 1.3 or later is required.